 For questions regarding lung cancer screening using CT or to determine whether you meet eligibility criteria, please call the Northside Hospital Lung Cancer Screening Concierge Line at 404-531-4626.

-Northside Hospital Cancer Institute offers diagnostic procedures and specialized cancer care for the following types of lung cancer:
+Northside Hospital Cancer Institute offers diagnostic procedures and specialized cancer care for all types of lung and other thoracic cancers, including:

-Northside Hospital’s Lung Nodule Clinic provides fast, accurate, and efficient diagnosis and management of suspicious lung nodules.
-The clinic is designed to provide care to patients who receive an abnormal chest imaging report of a concerning lung nodule.
-To refer a patient or to schedule an appointment, please call the Lung Nodule Clinic Information Line at 404-845-5050.
+Northside Hospital’s Lung Nodule Clinics deliver fast, accurate, and efficient diagnosis and management of suspicious lung nodules.
+Our clinics are designed to provide care to patients who receive an abnormal chest imaging report with a concerning lung nodule.

 Ongoing support is crucial when facing lung cancer and afterward.
 Northside Hospital Cancer Institute provides a full range of lung cancer support and survivorship programs and services to address the unique needs of lung cancer patients, including a lung cancer support group, nutrition, rehabilitation, pulmonary rehabilitation, behavioral health and social work and cancer genetics.

-Lung cancer treatment and recovery can be overwhelming, which is why our Lung Cancer Program offers patient access to oncology nurse navigators to guide patients every step of their journey.
+Lung cancer treatment and recovery can be overwhelming, which is why our Lung Cancer Program offers patients access to oncology nurse navigators to guide them every step of their journey.
 Our lung cancer nurse navigators are registered nurses with extensive knowledge and training in oncology.
 They help guide patients through the lung cancer screening process and provide support and education after a lung cancer diagnosis and through treatment.
-They also work with radiologists, pulmonologists, surgeons, oncologists and other specialists to coordinate treatment plans and facilitate communication between the patient and their oncology care team.
+They also work with the lung cancer team to coordinate treatment plans and facilitate communication between the patient and their oncology care team.

 For lung cancer patients and survivors, Northside Hospital is ready to give you the support you need.
-To learn more about oncology patient navigation or to speak with an oncology nurse navigator, please call 404-300-2800 or email email@example.com.
+To learn more about oncology patient navigation or to speak with an oncology nurse navigator, please email [email protected] or call 404-300-2800.